For Patient Associations and Community Organizations

 Health-Shared gives your organization a way to activate the health of the group you already serve

-Health-Shared helps your organization create a structured community environment where members can share what actually works, learn from lived experience, and build confidence through peer support.
+Health-Shared helps your organization create a structured community environment where members can:

 • Share what actually works